MAINSTAGE SERIES The Dining Room by A.R. Gurney

 This annual film festival promotes new films, as well as filmmakers and actors, all in an effort to celebrate the art form of moviemaking through exclusive screenings, parties and award festivities.
 Rooted in the promotion of independent and studio film, Downbeach Film Festival created this forum to provide aspiring filmmakers, actors and others the opportunity to meet and network with industry professionals.

-ABOUT THE FESTIVAL: The film screenings are broken into BLOCKS.
+TICKETS FOR THE FESTIVAL: The film screenings are broken into BLOCKS.
+Each Block is $8.
 Blocks that begin with DH are shown at Dante Hall Theater.
 Blocks that begin with AG are shown within walking distance at The Noyes Arts Garage.

 PLEASE NOTE: Tickets purchased on the day of event need to be picked up at the Dante Hall Theater Box Office